 ...and an afterword or two... we were land based in Halifax from the fall of '08 until fall of '09, and continued to welcome visits by cruisers and interested landlubbers.
 We headed south again in the fall of 2009, spending another glorious winter in the Bahamas.
 In the spring of 2010, we left Madcap on the hard in Fernandina Beach, FL, while we returned to Nova Scotia for the summer.
 November, 2010 took us to the Bahamas and Cuba for an exciting winter of cruising and Madcap spent another successful summer at Tiger Point Marina in Fernandina Beach, FL

-In 2011/12 we headed down through the Florida Keys to Mexico, Belize, Guatemala, and in 2012/13 we will be cruising the waters of Belize and Guatemala once more.
+In 2011/12 we headed down through the Florida Keys to Mexico, Belize, Guatemala, and in 2012/13 we cruised the waters of Belize and Guatemala once more.
 We sailed east to the Bay Islands of Honduras (mostly in Roatan and Guanaja) in 2013/14, and in 2015 we spent the winter months back in Belize - leaving the boat for the summers in the Rio Dulce, Guatemala.

 Follow along with us and leave a comment if you'd like.
 We're delighted to have you travelling with us and we love to hear from you - either on the blog site or at firstname.lastname@example.org or email@example.com.